Skip to main content

 Using the reserve sample

-After four weeks of fieldwork, the number of completed online surveys is reviewed to determine whether it is likely that the target of 4,000 household returns will be met.
+After four weeks of fieldwork, the number of completed online surveys is reviewed to determine whether it is likely that the target of 2,000 household returns for England and 1,000 household returns for each of the other countries will be met.
 If the target is unlikely to be met, the reserve sample may be used to meet the household returns target.

 When a reserve sample is used, the same push-to-web survey design that is used for the main sample is replicated for the reserve sample, meaning that participants are able to complete the survey online or on paper.